Conference Highlights

 Thursday: November 6, 2025

-Opening remarks from Kimberly Cooper Jaqua, Irene Charnley, Nolitha Fakude, and H.E.
-President Cyril Ramaphosa set the tone for a day defined by insight and inspiration.
+The conference officially opened with remarks from IWF Global Board Chair Kimberly Cooper Jaqua, Conference Co-chairs Irene Charnley and Nolitha Fakude, and H.E.
+South African President Cyril Ramaphosa who set the tone for a day of cutting-edge content from international experts.

-The day concluded with the Susan Hammer Memorial Lecture, where Advocate Mojanku Gumbi delivered a moving address on justice, reconciliation, and leadership – reminding us of the power of dialogue to build a fairer world.
+The day’s plenaries concluded with the Susan Hammer Memorial Lecture featuring Former IWF Global President and member, IWF Bahamas, Allyson Maynard Gibson K.C. leading a fireside chat with IWF South Africa member Advocate Mojanku Gumbi, Special Adviser to the UN Secretary-General on Addressing Racism in the Workplace.
+The conversation focused on justice, reconciliation, and leadership – reminding us of the power of dialogue to build a fairer world.

 Friday: November 7, 2025

-The afternoon sessions explored some of the most pressing global themes – from food security and equity to the transformation of economies.
-In Chaos Reigns: A Conversation on the Global Economy, Funeka Montjane, CEO of Personal and Private Banking at Standard Bank (IWF South Africa), led a powerful discussion with Winnie Byanyima, Executive Director of UNAIDS; Trudi Makhaya, Senior Advisor at Boston Consulting Group; and Joshua Setipa, Former Minister of Trade and Industry of Lesotho.
-Together, they unpacked how innovation, trade, and leadership can drive inclusive prosperity across Africa and beyond.
+We then turned to the uncertainty in the global economy.
+Funeka Montjane, CEO of Personal and Private Banking at Standard Bank (IWF South Africa), led a thoughtful dialogue with Winnie Byanyima, Executive Director of UNAIDS; Trudi Makhaya, Senior Advisor at Boston Consulting Group; and Joshua Setipa, Former Minister of Trade and Industry of Lesotho.

-The day culminated in the Leading Light Gala Dinner and Celebration, honoring Mrs. Zanele Mbeki, Founder of the Women’s Development Bank and Patron of IWF South Africa; Mrs. Sophie Williams-De Bruyn, anti-apartheid activist and first recipient of the Women’s Award for Exceptional National Service; and Her Royal Majesty Queen Mother Semane Bonolo Molotlegi of the Royal Bafokeng Nation – a fitting finale of connection, joy, and the enduring spirit of Ubuntu.
+That evening, the IWF South Africa Leading Light Gala Dinner and Celebration, honored Mrs. Zanele Mbeki, Founder of the Women’s Development Bank and Patron of IWF South Africa; Mrs. Sophie Williams-De Bruyn, anti-apartheid activist and first recipient of the Women’s Award for Exceptional National Service; and Her Royal Majesty Queen Mother Semane Bonolo Molotlegi of the Royal Bafokeng Nation – a fitting end to a wonderful conference.